Senior Dog and Cat Care in Hermitage

 Keeping Pets Healthy Through their Golden Years

-Senior pets, ones over the age of seven, require a little more attention to keep them tip-top.
+Senior dogs and cats, ones over the age of seven, require a little more attention to keep them tip-top.
 First of all, pets in general age faster than us.
 Furthermore, senior pets may develop conditions faster than their youthful counterparts.
-Biannual senior pet care exams help alert us to developing medical conditions.
+Biannual senior pet wellness exams help alert us to developing medical conditions.
 If you have a senior pet, we want to help you keep them healthy at our animal hospital in Hermitage.
 By performing physical exams, and laboratory and diagnostic testing, we help pets stay active even through their golden years.

 Complete Physical Exams & Testing for Senior Pets

 As your pet enters their golden years, additional laboratory testing is often necessary along with biannual exams.
 The chances your senior pet develops medical conditions are greater than ever.
 Common conditions include cancer, arthritis, and organ disease.
 When you visit us for senior pet care, we look them over from nose-to-tail and check their weight, temperature, and heart rate.
 We also have the chance to run full blood panels to evaluate how their kidneys, liver, heart, and thyroid levels are functioning.
 As a result, we’re alerted to any underlying issues before they become a bigger issue.